top of page

 Why language makes the BBC's latest reality hit so compelling

-While the atmospheric backdrop of Ardross Castle and missions featuring grave robbing and creepy scarecrows might first grab our attention, language also plays an important role in making this update on Wink Murder appointment viewing.
+If you're anything like me, The Traitors has become compulsive viewing.
+While the atmospheric backdrop of Ardross Castle and missions featuring graveyards, abandoned cabins and creepy clowns might first grab our attention, language also plays an important role in making this update on Wink Murder appointment viewing.

 So what copywriting lessons can we learn from this reality hit?
-And how can you use these tricks in your own writing?
+And how can you use these tricks in your writing?

 Lesson 1 - Sticky vocab matters

-How to use this in your own writing
+How to use this in your writing

 Use tangible words and memorable, quotable phrases.
 Ask yourself what one thing you want customers to do.
 What sticky copy can you use to help persuade them to do just that?